BaltaZar-7/RetrieveBulletsMod/README.md

 Download and place one of the ModComponent files into your \Mods folder.
 If you have AmmunitionCraftingTools installed, install the AmmoTools version.
 If not, the Main version.
 # Thank you for downloading!
+Special thanks to Monsieurmeh, who helped me with some stuff!
 Mod for The Long Dark game created by Hinterland Studios
 Modtemplate by Digitalzombie
 Made by BaltaZar